 Systemic Medications: Methotrexate

 Approved by the FDA in the 1970s for treatment of severe psoriasis, methotrexate was initially used to treat cancer.
-The drug is also highly effective in reducing the painful symptoms of psoriatic arthritis.

 In a person with psoriasis, methotrexate binds to and inhibits an enzyme involved in the rapid growth of skin cells and slows down their growth rate.